CZ-NIC/knot/doc/man_kxdpgun.rst

 The utility allocates source UDP/TCP ports from the range 2000-65535.

+For proper operation of QUIC mode on a multi-queue Mellanox/NVIDIA network card, it may be necessary to set ``ethtool -X <dev> xfrm none``.

 Due to the multi-threaded program structure there are slight discrepancies in the timespan during which metrics are collected for any given thread.
 The statistics printouts ignore this and are thus ever-so-slightly inaccurate.
 The